 In the 2014/15 season, Matthias Pintscher will make several important debuts, including the Los Angeles Philharmonic New Music Group, National Symphony Orchestra (Washington, D.C.), National Arts Centre Orchestra (Ottawa), and Bayerische Rundfunk.
 He will take the Ensemble InterContemporain on tour to Cologne, Strasbourg, and Milan, and lead a special concert at the Barbican in London in celebration of Pierre Boulez’s 90th birthday.
-He returns to the Atlanta Symphony Orchestra, the St. Paul Chamber Orchestra, the Deutsche Sinfonie-Orchester Berlin, the Hamburg Philharmonic, the Helsinki Phiharmonic, both the Danish National Radio and Chamber Orchestras, as well as the symphony orchestras of Melbourne and Sydney.
+He returns to the Atlanta Symphony Orchestra, the St. Paul Chamber Orchestra, the Deutsche Sinfonie-Orchester Berlin, the Hamburg Philharmonic, the Helsinki Phiharmonic, both the Danish National Radio Orchestras, as well as the symphony orchestras of Melbourne and Sydney.
 In addition, the Philharmonie in Cologne, one of Germany's and Europe's most active concert venues, will feature Pintscher as the 2014/15 focus artist with four portrait concerts, two of which he will conduct.
 The 2014/15 concert season is capped off with summer festival plans in Lucerne, Helsinki (Avanti Festival), and Grafenegg, Austria.
 As of September 2014, Pintscher has joined the composition faculty at the Juilliard School.

 During summer 2014, Pintscher traveled on tour with the Ensemble InterContemporain to the Lucerne Festival, in addition to performances with the Lucerne Festival Academy Orchestra and Ensemble.
 He made his debut with the New York Philharmonic in May/June 2014 at its inaugural Biennial, conducting and curating the Beyond Recall program that he created for the 2013 Salzburg Festival, and which the NY Phil presented in conjunction with the Museum of Modern Art.